 Motor vehicles, boats/vessels, and trailers are registered according to the owner’s birth month.
 The registration is valid until midnight on the owner’s birthday.
 When a vehicle is registered in multiple names, the birthday of the person whose name appears first on the title will determine the registration expiration.
 A delinquent fee will be charged on all registrations not renewed by the 10th calendar day of the month following the expiration month.
 (Per Florida Statute 320.07(4))

 The following is a list of some exceptions to birthday expirations:

 Proof of Florida insurance is required to purchase and renew a license plate in Florida.
-The vehicle owner must provide documentation such as a Florida binder, Florida policy, or Florida insurance card, as proof of personal injury protection (PIP) in the amount of $10,000 and combined bodily liability and property damage liability in the amount of at least $10,000.
+The vehicle owner must provide proof of personal injury protection (PIP) in the amount of $10,000 and combined bodily liability and property damage liability in the amount of at least $10,000.

 Proof of insurance is not required to be presented at the time of purchase or renewal of license plates for motorcycles, mobile homes, and trailers.
 However, this is a statement of procedural fact and is in no way intended to suggest that insurance should not be carried.
 Additional Information about Insurance